 GIS 671/2/3 – Individualized Study (1-2 cr each) This course is used to build courses for independent study or to provide for individualized graduate level work in existing undergraduate courses or individualized study.

 GIS 691 – Project Concept & Scope.
 (2) The objective of this course is to initiate the concept and scope of the student’s Major Individual Project (MIP).
 Students will identify their project client and topic, conduct some preliminary research on the topic and write a background paper outlining previous research and studies on their topic.

-GIS 696A – Project Completion.
-(6) In the final term, students in the MS degree program complete all work on their project, prepare an extended report, defend it before their advisory committee and make a public presentation of their work.
+GIS 696 – Project Completion.
+(6) Students in the MS degree program complete all work on their project, prepare an extended report, defend it before their advisory committee and make a public presentation of their work.
 Successful completion of this project will be determined by each student's advisory committee based on these final submissions.